silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/02_HTTP_Cache_Headers.md

 which starts a session with a value that's unique to the visitor, which makes the output uncacheable.
 But any subsequent requests by this visitor will also carry a session, leading to uncacheable output for this visitor.
 This is the case even if the output does not contain any forms, and does not vary for this particular visitor.
+Forms can also contain submission data when they're redisplayed after a validation error.

 ```php
 <?php